 From a very young age people are aware of brands and their value.
 We know which brands are expensive and which ones are cheap even though the price for the production of Nikes or Primark shoes are the same.
 Because of this, brands divide people.
 If you can’t afford the newest shoes of a specific brand, you’re not cool.
 You don’t fit in and I think that’s wrong.
 You should not be excluded because you don’t buy that specific piece of clothing.
 Clothing brands should not divide us.
 They’re there to produce clothing for us, not an identity.

 Division is already bad enough.
 But clothing brands also make people form their identity through consumerism.
 This wat your identity is not formed by what you do, what you don’t, what you preach, what you learn, what you believe in or anything else: it’s about the clothes you wear.
 I personally don’t think that’s what we should aim for.
 I think people should be cool because of the way they behave.
 The things they do and enjoy doing.
 About who you are as a person in this world.
 We can spend our money so much better than by being a billboard for fashion brands and we can spend our time better than by browsing for the latest shoes and hating ourselves because we don’t have enough clothing.
 I think we can do better.

 From now on I refuse to be a bill-board for brands.
-I will try to avoid wearing clothing that has a brand on it.
+I will try to avoid wearing clothing with brands showing.
 Let’s see how that goes!